OtterTheBear/cppcalc/README.txt

 when it says "Give me another one" it asks for y.
 This is the same for all binary operations.

-Currently, (v1.2) when the user chooses exponentiation, it asks wether they want integer or real exponentiation.
+Currently, when the user chooses exponentiation, it asks wether they want integer or real exponentiation.
 This is added so large integer exponentiations such as 2^65536 return the actual value instead of inf when they are performed in integer mode.

+    cmdcppcalc

+cmdcppcalc is a feature added to cppcalc in version 1.4 which allows the skipping of menus and for the user directly get results.
+To use cmdcppcalc, when you run cppcalc specify an operation and two operands.
+An example of using cmdcppcalc for raising 8 to the power of 8 is shown below.

+    $ ./main pow 8 8
+    The result is 16777216

+As of v1.4 cmdcppcalc supports adding, multiplying, powering, and tetrating, but doesn't support floating-point values as inputs.

     FEATURES